prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 | Video Parameters | OpenRTB | The publisher is specifying video ad requirements or preferences. | `request.imp[].video` |

 {: .alert.alert-warning :}
-For simplicity, adapters are expected to net-price bids (e.g. "If this ad wins, what will the publisher make?"), not gross-price bids.
+For simplicity, adapters are expected to make net-price bids (e.g. "If this ad wins, what will the publisher make?"), not gross-price bids.
 Publishers can correct for gross-price bids by setting [Bid Adjustments](/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.html#bid-adjustments) to account for fees.

 #### Response